bruvellu/terebratalia-wnts/wnt.md

 Wnts not only establish axial polarity, but also pattern different body regions along the anteroposterior axis [@Kusserow2005-xd; @Guder2006-fu; @Darras2018-gm], a function considered essential to generate tissue and shape diversity in metazoan evolution [@Loh2016-pz].
 However, understanding this anteroposterior patterning role remains a major challenge in developmental biology due to the complexity of Wnt signaling pathways.

-Wnt proteins  when bound to Frizzled receptors

-Wnt ligands are secreted proteins which activate Wnt signaling by binding to membrane-bound Frizzled receptors.
+Wnt ligands are secreted proteins that activate Wnt signaling by binding to membrane-bound Frizzled receptors.
 The signal is transduced by at least three pathways.
 The Wnt/beta-catenin pathway, also known as the canonical pathway, which generally regulates cell fates through the activity of beta-catenin, the Wnt/PCP pathway (planar cell polarity), a so-called non-canonical pathway which controls cell polarity and is involved in tissue morphogenesis, and the Wnt/calcium pathway, which regulates intracellular calcium levels important for convergent extension movements in vertebrates [@James2008-tt].
 There are thirteen subfamilies of Wnt genes, five subfamilies of Frizzleds, a number of receptors and co-receptors, as well as a series of agonists, antagonists, and downstream players and effector molecules involved in Wnt signaling.